Martinfacot/CNN_Spectra_Classification/README.md

 5. Prediction: Ability to classify new spectral data using the trained model.

 ## Technologies and Frameworks
-- Python: Primary programming language
+- Python: Primary programming language -> version==3.12.4
 - TensorFlow/Keras: For building and training the CNN model
 - NumPy: For numerical computations and array operations
 - Matplotlib: For data visualization
 - YAML: Used for configuration management
+- Tkinte: sofware developement

 Why YAML?
 Using YAML files saves time and simplifies code modifications by allowing you to change configuration settings without altering or rerunning your entire codebase

-## Project Structure
-1. CNN :
-   - Alanine_model.ipynb --> main file to run the CNN
-   - config_alanine.yml --> config preprocess parameters and model versions
-   - test_your_saved_model.ipynb --> input your new images you want to test OR use the Sofware

-2. Old_YAML_&_Model :  if you are curious..

-3. Sofware : created with Tkinter
---> spectra_analysis_app.py
-(update on going)

 ## Workflow Overview (related to create_your_model)